-The latest high-performing AM/FM portable from Sangean was recommended to me by a reader of the excellent Herculodge site.
+The latest high-performing AM/FM portable from Sangean was recommended to me by a reader.
 Having previously tested several Sangean radios such as the PR-D5 and PR-D15 which offered great AM reception at bargain-basement prices but which were hampered by less-than-wideband audio I hoped the PR-D4W might be a real step forward, and in many ways it is.
 But always cautious when I read claims of how a new radio matches or beats radios that time has shown to be near the limits of what is achievable on AM or FM I was eager to put it up against my hottest portable radios…such as the C. Crane CC-2E.

 Here are the basic specs on the PR-D4W:

 It covers the standard AM/FM and NOAA Weather Bands with 3 Weather Alert Modes